SAP-archive/kubernetes-deployment-orchestrator/README.md

 ## Installation

-Installing shalm can be done in [various ways](doc/installation.md)
+Installing the kubernetes deployment orchestrator can be done in [various ways](doc/installation.md)

 ## Architecture